Belonging (8)

 Moving Forward

-As we continue to advance DEI initiatives, we must aim for more than tolerance or inclusion.
+As we continue to advance diversity initiatives, we must aim for more than tolerance or inclusion.
 Our goal should be to foster true belonging through the co-creation of systems and institutions that are equitable and just.
 This requires a commitment to bridging differences, sharing power, and working together to build a future where everyone is represented, valued, and empowered.

 By embracing co-creation, we can move beyond accommodating diversity to actively celebrating and harnessing it as a strength.
 In doing so, we can create a world where everyone not only belongs but thrives.